Gaya3vr6317/SIRIUS/README.md

 Evolving Content: As new discoveries are made and more data becomes available, the software can be updated with new images, quizzes, and features, ensuring that users have access to the latest information from the JWST.

 # Libraries Used
-1.Three.js
+1) Three.js
-2.GLTFLoader (part of Three.js)
+2) GLTFLoader (part of Three.js)
-3.OrbitControls (part of Three.js)
+3) OrbitControls (part of Three.js)
-4.WebGL
+4) WebGL
-5.Pillow (PIL)
+5) Pillow (PIL)
-6.Tkinter
+6) Tkinter
-7.HTML/CSS/JavaScript
+7) HTML/CSS/JavaScript
-8.Web Audio API
+8) Web Audio API
-9.AJAX
+9) AJAX
-10.PyMySQL
+10) PyMySQL
-11.PyGame
+11) PyGame
-12.plotly
+12) plotly
-13.math
+13) math
-14.numpy
+14) numpy

 # How to configure
-1.Set Up the Development Environment
+1) Set Up the Development Environment
-2.Install Required Libraries
+2) Install Required Libraries
-3.Clone or Download Project Files
+3) Clone or Download Project Files
-4.Organize Project Structure
+4) Organize Project Structure
-5.Run the Application
+5) Run the Application
-6.Access the 3D Viewer
+6) Access the 3D Viewer
-7.Run the Quiz
+7) Run the Quiz
-8.Additional Configuration (if needed)
+8) Additional Configuration (if needed)

 # How to Run
-1.Launch the Application
+1) Launch the Application
-2.Navigate to the Desired Feature
+2) Navigate to the Desired Feature
-3.Interact with the 3D Models
+3) Interact with the 3D Models
-4.Explore Image Galleries
+4) Explore Image Galleries
-5.Take Quizzes
+5) Take Quizzes
-6.Provide Feedback
+6) Provide Feedback
-7.Close the Application
+7) Close the Application

 # FUTURE PLANS
 ## Future Aims ##